shijuvar/gokit/docs/iterators.md

 Seq2 represents a sequence of paired values, conventionally key-value or index-value pairs.

 Yield returns true if the iterator should continue with the next element in the sequence, false if it should stop.
+The yield function accepted by a for-range iterator is what invokes the body of the loop.
+The standard iterators can be thought of as “push iterators”, which push values to the yield function.

 Here's an iterator with Seq[V any]:
 ```go